schrottkatze/karton/README.md

 - [ ] Installation guides
 	 - [x] nix flake
 - [ ] Copying embed urls more easily (some button for that)
+	- [ ] "raw" if it isn't an image, if it is "embed"
-- [ ] Api for requesting customized url info
+- [ ] Api for requesting customized api info
 - [ ] Config file support
 - [ ] Markdown pastas